This post contains affiliate links. Read the full disclosure here.

 - Remove the cookie butter from the freezer and place one ball into each of the indented cookie dough balls.
 The cookie butter will start to soften right away so try to move quickly!
 If possible, assemble 5-6 cookies at a time, placing the plate of cookie butter back into the freezer in between.

 - Seal the biscoff balls but wrapping the cookie dough around them and roll the dough into a ball.
 Bake for 8-11 minutes, or until the edges and tops look set.
-Don't over-bake!
+Don't over-bake or else the cookies will not stay soft.

 - Let the cookies cool on the baking sheet for 10 minutes before transferring them to a wire rack to cool completely.